Definitions and Examples of decisive, confident, certain

 Learn when and how to use these words with these examples!

-Having or showing the ability to make decisions quickly and effectively.
+Having or showing the ability to make quick and effective decisions.

 The CEO's decisive action saved the company from bankruptcy.

-She was confident that she would ace the interview and get the job.
+She was confident that she would ace the exam since she had studied hard.

-He was certain that he had locked the door before leaving the house.
+He was certain that he had left his keys on the kitchen counter.

 Key Differences: decisive vs confident vs certain